 OUR TOP PICK

-Vic Firth is one of the longest-standing manufacturers of drumming accessories so it’s no surprise that these headphones are one of the best all-around performers available, with great sound isolation, decent sound quality, and a well-designed and comfortable shape.
+Vic Firth is one of the longest-standing manufacturers of drumming accessories so it’s no surprise that these over-ear headphones are one of the best all-around performers available, with great sound isolation, decent sound quality, and a well-designed and comfortable shape.

-They reduce ambient noise by a considerable 25 decibels, which gives a serious level of insulation and prevents you from damaging your hearing.
+This particular model is a redesigned version which reduces external noise by a considerable 25 decibels, which gives a serious level of insulation and prevents you from damaging your hearing.

 This also prevents the sound of your drumming from bleeding through when you’re trying to focus on the music.
 Part of the reason these headphones isolate so well is because of how well they fit around your ears.
 They seal very tightly around them and feel very secure even while moving around a lot.